glcraft/hashdeep/README.md

+# MAC COMPILATION VERSION
+Since Mac OS X does not have automake, autobuild and so on, I created a makefile in ./src to build all the softwares and install it with native command of bash on Mac.
+The makefile is extremely simple, it has extremly poor configuration inside.
+However it does the job well.

+Here is the original README.md:

 This is md5deep, a set of cross-platform tools to compute hashes, or message digests, for any number of files while optionally recursively digging through the directory structure.
 It can also take a list of known